Because mortality will affect everyone at some point and yet people find it almost impossible to talk about.

 bereavement and grief.
 Crucially it aims to encourage

-2020 sees Project Eileen go live in two pilot secondary schools, after which it will become available across the UK.
+Two launch schools pilot Project Eileen this Autumn Term, after which it will become available to secondary schools across the UK.

 MAKE A DONATION